 Do you seek to leverage operational efficiencies and revenue opportunities from data-driven business models?
 Then dive into the whitepaper by IoT Analytics for takeaways about the different modes of external innovation.

 The Evertrace Platform as Facilitator

 Here at Next Big Thing AG (NBT), we strategically leverage the possibilities afforded by IoT and machine learning technologies.
-In the context of supply chain management, one of our core ventures, Evertrace, is currently developing a new, end-to-end solution for tracking physical assets across globally distributed supply chains, enabling stakeholders to seamlessly verify the cargo’s trajectory.
+As an operational VC and company builder, NBT integrally supports ventures and paves the way for inclusive ways to foster high-tech innovation across industries.
+In the context of supply chain management and logistics, one of our ventures, Evertrace, is currently developing a new, end-to-end solution for tracking physical assets across globally distributed supply chains, enabling stakeholders to seamlessly verify the cargo’s trajectory.

 Sensors are attached to shipments or placed inside the containers, and are connected to Evertrace’s cloud platform.
 There, the generated sensor data is ingested and processed by rules engines and machine learning to detect deviations and patterns.
 Some alerts might then be triggered.